Nageswar-Sahoo/EVA-8/assignment-3/README.md

      3 - Inference:

-         1 - Adding Global Average Pooling reduces model parameters i.e interns reduced model capacity , hence a reduction in performance is expected.
-             Then we have decided to further increase the model capacity .
          2 - Value of drop out (.10) did not allow training accuracy beyond 98.80 - 99.01.
 Hence we have decided to keep very low values of dropout(.007) which help us increase the training accuracy .